-For example, there is a builder that claims to let you sell items online and manage your store inventory with its free plan.
-However, when you actually upload your product and try to put it on your website – a request for upgrading appears.
+You might come across a builder claiming to let you sell items online and manage your store inventory with its free plan.
+But just try uploading your product and putting it on your website – and suddenly they want your credit card details.

 In my search for the best builders that let you create free websites for photographers, I came across a lot of different options, but five stood out for different reasons.